Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Numerical results

-The examples in Fig.~\ref{fig:LM_1_2_weight} and Fig.~\ref{fig:LM_1_2_LAST_weight} serve to attest the versatility of the algorithm proposed which, with a simple change to the weight matrix $\mathbf{Q}$, is able to converge to vastly different solutions that answer the desired objectives while retaining proximity to the initial guess.
+The examples in Fig.~\ref{fig:LM_1_2_weight} and Fig.~\ref{fig:LM_1_2_LAST_weight} attest to the versatility of the algorithm proposed which, with a simple change to the weight matrix $\mathbf{Q}$, is able to converge to vastly different solutions that answer the desired objectives while retaining some measure of proximity to the initial guess.
 Furthermore, even when proximity to one of the orbits is imposed, the revolutions about the other orbit nonetheless remain in a contained region around it.
-This is confirmed in Fig.~\ref{fig:LM_comparison_weights} where, in spite of an increase to the total position error when compared to the unweighted LM baseline, the algorithms LM$_{W1}$ and LM$_{W1}$ converge to a solution that keeps $\norm{\mathbf{E}_k}$ within the same order of magnitude.
+This is confirmed in Fig.~\ref{fig:LM_comparison_weights} where, in spite of an increase to the total position error when compared to the unweighted LM baseline, the algorithms LM$_{W1}$ and LM$_{W2}$ converge to a solution that keeps $\norm{\mathbf{E}_k}$ within the same order of magnitude.
 The analysis of the continuity residual and weighted error exposes the counteracting contributions to the objective function of the optimization problem, i.e. as new optimization problems are formulated to more heavily penalize large continuity residuals, evidenced by the increase of $\xi$, the algorithms successively converge towards solutions that meet the proximity goals to a less desirable standard.
 Nonetheless, this gradual approach ensures that the final solution retains a measure of the two effects, at the cost of a considerably larger number of iterations necessary to reach convergence.
-Hence, while these examples are most relevant from an academic standpoint, they serve to illustrate the capabilities of the LM implementation proposed.
+Hence, while these examples are most relevant from an academic standpoint, they serve to illustrate the capabilities of the LM implementation proposed, namely its simplicity and versatility at handling proximity objectives without requiring a reformulation of the optimization problem.